 - Siete de Agosto Market – address: Carrera 24 # 64-26

-Both markets represent spaces of congregation where you can learn more about the food and traditions of the city.
+Both markets represent spaces of a congregation where you can learn more about the food and traditions of the city.
 The most interesting thing is that they preserve some of the local traditions while opening the door to the economic and cultural changes in Bogotá.

-If you want to read more about markets in Bogotá, you can see our article about Paloquemao.
+If you want to read more about markets in Bogotá, you can read part two of this amazing tour here and our article about Paloquemao.
 Also, you can keep reading other articles about gastronomy, grocery stores and recommended places to eat in Bogotá, which can be found on the website.
 For more updates, you can follow us on Colture’s social media.